About Dr. Jasmin

 Dr. Jasmin Brooks Stephens

-I’m passionate about building ecosystems where Black youth don’t merely survive but truly thrive.
-When I’m not in the lab, classroom, or therapy room, you’ll find me hiking local trails, traveling the world, and being a mom—a role that deepens my commitment to creating a world where all Black children’s brilliance is celebrated and their futures are protected.
+Dr. Stephens is passionate about building ecosystems where Black youth don’t merely survive but truly thrive.
+When she’s not in the lab, classroom, or therapy room, you’ll find her hiking local trails, traveling the world, and being a mom—a role that deepens her commitment to creating a world where all Black children’s brilliance is celebrated and their futures are protected.

 Always remember, you have within you the strength, the patience, and the passion to reach for the stars to change the world.